exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_additional_dialect_specific_behavior.md

 At its very core the Virtual Schema JDBC adapter rewrites queries.
 When a user issues a query at the Virtual Schema frontend, it is first parsed and interpreted by the database core, then pushed down in parts or as a whole to the Virtual Schema backend.
-In the case of the JDBC adapter we have remote data source that speak SQL &mdash; or a driver that makes it like as if they did.
+In the case of the JDBC adapter we have a remote data source that speaks SQL &mdash; or a driver that makes it look as if they did.
 But before the Virtual Schema backend pushes a query further down to the remote data source, it rewrites it to accommodate dialect differences.

-If possible the backend does not even execute that query itself, but aims to construct an [IMPORT](https://docs.exasol.com/sql/import.htm) statement and gives that back to the Virtual Schema frontend.
+If possible the backend does not even execute that query itself, but aims to construct an [IMPORT](https://docs.exasol.com/sql/import.htm) statement and returns it to the Virtual Schema frontend.
-That way the Exasol database can directly run `IMPORT` on the remote data source, effectively remove the need for marshalling, transferring and unmarshalling data payload for the communication between Virtual Schema backend and frontend.
+That way the Exasol database can directly run `IMPORT` on the remote data source.
+Effectively this removes the need for marshalling, transferring and unmarshalling data payload for the communication between Virtual Schema backend and frontend.

 ###  Pre-Requisites for Using IMPORT

-If you plan to use IMPORT, bare in mind that remote data source must **offer a JDBC driver** (always the case if you write a dialect for the JDBC adapter instead of an adapter from scratch).
+If you plan to use `IMPORT`, bare in mind that remote data source must **offer a JDBC driver** (always the case if you write a dialect for the JDBC adapter instead of an adapter from scratch).

 ### Overloading Rewriting